harshitgambhir/reactjs-superhooks/README.md

 ## Contributing

 Superhooks is always open to improvements and contributions, you can check the [Open Issues](https://github.com/harshitgambhir/reactjs-superhooks/issues) if you want to contribute, and it's also possible to request to add your own improvements/ideas using the [Feature Request](https://github.com/harshitgambhir/reactjs-superhooks/issues/new/choose) template.
 Before contributing, please read the [Contribution Guide](https://github.com/harshitgambhir/reactjs-superhooks/blob/main/CONTRIBUTING.MD) and make sure to respect the standards!
-Thank you for your time!

 ## Hooks